Edward Rowe Snow

 Edward Rowe Snow (August 22, 1902 Winthrop, Massachusetts – April 10, 1982 Boston, Massachusetts) was an American writer and historian.

 Life

-He was the son of Edward Sumpter and Alice Nichsols (Rowe) Snow.
-He graduated from Harvard University, and Boston University, with an M.A.
+The son of Edward Sumpter and Alice Nichsols (Rowe) Snow, Edward Rowe Snow was born in Winthrop, Massachusetts in 1902.
+At the age of 16 he graduated from Intermountain High School in Helena, Montana.
+He spent the next 10 years traveling all over the world before returning to the United States in 1929 to study at Harvard University from which he graduated in 1932.
+He then pursued graduate studies at Boston University where he earned an M.A.

-Snow married Anna Myrle Haegg, on July 8, 1932, and they had a daughter Dorothy Caroline (Snow) Bicknell.
+Snow married his sweetheart from Helena, Montana, Anna Myrle Haegg, on July 8, 1932, and they had a daughter Dorothy Caroline (Snow) Bicknell.

 He was a high school teacher in Winthrop, Massachusetts.
 During World War II, he served with the XII Bomber Command, and he became a first lieutenant.
 He was wounded in North Africa in 1942, and discharged because of this in 1943.
-He was a daily columnist at The Patriot Ledger newspaper in Quincy, Massachusetts, from 1957–82.
+He was a daily columnist at The Patriot Ledger newspaper in Quincy, Massachusetts, from 1957 to 1982.